 If you are a homeowner with some equity in your property, a home equity line of credit (HELOC) might be the right solution to consolidate your bills.
 However this can also put your home in danger.
 In order to figure out if a HELOC is a good way to consolidate debt, start by figuring out how much equity you have in your home.
 Subtract your remaining mortgage balance from the current market value of your home.
 Keep in mind that the maximum combined loan-to-value (CLTV) for your first and second mortgages is 80-85%, in most markets.

-If you are looking into low interest bill consolidation loans, you need to weigh all your options carefully.
-Learn about each option and then figure out which one would work best for you.
+If you look for low-interest bill consolidation loans, weigh all your options carefully.
+Learn about each option and then figure out which works best for you.

 - Debt Consolidation Programs

 - FreedomPlus | Affordable Personal Loans

 - Debt Consolidation Companies | Do Reputable Ones Exist?